-Available in fuchsia & yellow or yellow & fuchsia.
+Available in orange & blue or neon yellow & fuchsia.

 Bi-Ply Window Panels.
 Bi-Ply has the visibility and firmness of monofilm, but lasts three times longer, for multiple reasons.
 Our 6 mil Bi-Ply is made from 2 layers of 3 mil film, laminated together with glue containing a UV inhibitor which greatly extends the life of the film.
 By being made from 2 thinner layers, the material is more flexible, stays more supple longer and offers much more resistance to the creasing and eventual breaking that monofilm can suffer.
 This is really big news as it is a material that offers a more durable alternative to monofilm, with the same perfect clarity.
 All Goya films, including Scrim, Bi-Ply and X-Ply are made in the USA by Dimension Polyant ® to the highest standards of sail cloth technology.

 Scrim Body Panels.
 The colored Scrim material used in the main panels offers super strong durability, super light weight and a supple and alive feel throughout the sail.